lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

    Figure 29 - 2 sets of Armatures each with 3 bones, the first set has all vertices inside the Bone Envelope, the second did not.
 When the bones are transformed in Pose Mode the results are very different.

-The default size of the Bone Envelope volume does not extend very far from the surface of a bone;  You can alter the size of the Bone Envelope volume by clicking on the body of the bone you want to alter, switch to Edit Mode or Pose Mode and then pressing :kbd:`CTRL-ALT-S` then drag your mouse left or right and the Bone Envelope volume will alter accordingly.
+The default size of the Bone Envelope volume does not extend very far from the surface of a bone;  You can alter the size of the Bone Envelope volume by clicking on the body of the bone you want to alter, switch to Edit Mode or Pose Mode and then pressing :kbd:`Ctrl-ALT-S` then drag your mouse left or right and the Bone Envelope volume will alter accordingly.
 See figure 30.

 .. figure:: /images/TP-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg